nairihar/nodejs-threads/README.md

 # Node.js Threads
 Additional layer for Node.js worker_threads

 Thread's run function takes an callback as argument, and runs it in a thread.
-It returns a promise, inside callback you can return promise all plain value(i.e. object, string and etc...).
+It returns a promise, inside callback you can return promise or plain value(i.e. object, string and etc...).

 ### Example
 ```javascript